RyanWri/afeka-big-data-course/README.md

    - Writes processed images back to object storage.

 3. **Notifications Cluster**
-   - Publishes an event (e.g., via Kafka or a REST callback) once images are processed.
+   - Publishes an event via REST callback once images are processed.
    - Notifies downstream consumers or microservices that the new, high-resolution images are available.
+   - The notification service is an independent Flask app.
+   - The notification service visualizes the processed images and displays the evaluations.

 ---